 We are built for connection.
 It’s what we come to relationship for.
 It’s the reason we have others in our life.
 Everything else there is, we can experience alone.
 You can now have a beautiful dream wedding without a groom or bride if you want.
 That is an actual thing.
 You can have a once in a lifetime honeymoon vacation, without a partner.
+It’s available, but it’s not a very popular option.
 Our hunger for connection drives us to want to share life’s moments with another person.
 Our bucket list is populated with our best excuses to experience connection.

 In fact, much of our Happy Ending is made up of ingredients that we decided at some point would be ideal for fostering connection.